Jailbreak versus Compromise…

 Jailbreaking is user initiated, not a malicious attack

-The important point here is that jailbreaking is typically a user initiated process.
+Jailbreaking is typically a user initiated process.
 It is not a hacker based threat, although it does pose a risk to enterprises.
 Hackers have little incentive to jailbreak devices.
-Pick any iOS hack you may have heard of–Pegasus, Stagefright, Trident–and none are jailbreaks.
-They are individual programs that were developed to leverage exploits (in some cases more than one) to enable elevated privileges–what we call that a compromised device.
+Pick any exploit you may have heard of–Pegasus, Stagefright, Blueborne– none perform a jailbreak.
+They are malicious content that were developed to exploit vulnerabilities (in some cases more than one) to enable elevated privileges and compromise devices.
 This attack may leave no binary trace on the device.

 Take Pegasus, for example.
 In Pegasus, the attack leveraged exploit code delivered through the browser that broke out of the sandbox and ultimately allowed persistence on the device.
 It did nothing that would allow the user to download third-party apps to their device.
 So it was not a jailbreak.